minnegalieva/ChatChatTatar/README.md

 | No , don't bother .
 I think I'm OK . |
 |What's bothering that guy ? |

-This cluster as others for TF-IDF vectorization base mostly on a single word, in the above case to the "bother".
-Better to switch to context based vectorizations.
+This cluster, like others for TF-IDF vectorization, is based mainly on a single word, in the above case on the "bother" word.
+Better to switch to context-based vectorizations.
 - Performed K-Means clustering, k= 12, on vectorized utterances after dimentionality reduction by PCA <br>
 Clusterization of original TF-IDF vectorized uttearnces was computationally heavy.
 ![elb img](https://github.com/minnegalieva/NN-for-dialog-annotation/blob/master/data/TF-IDF/tfidf_pca_kmeans_elbow.png?raw=true)